JustinGOSSES/spoken-floodplain/README.md

   - code for front-end user interface and optional map

 ## User Experience
+We could imagine the user is driving around during house shopping.

 The basics of this idea's user experience:
 - The user is the driver of the car or rider of bicycle.
 - The user opens the website